 A: Sumps are limited to how much area they can drain by the soil conditions.
 Water always follows the easiest path and it is usually easier for it to come through a crack or joint than to work its way through our very dense Alberta clay.
 Weeping tile is used to drain the soil around the house and direct the water to the sump.
 We have seen basements with up to five sumps installed that still have water coming in.

-Q: Won’t lengthening my eavestrough downspouts and regarding my yard solve the problem?
+Q: Won’t lengthening my eavestrough downspouts and regrading my yard solve the problem?

 A: Controlling surface water is extremely important and can go a long way in keeping water out of your basement.
 However during periods of extended rain over days or weeks at a time or during heavy downpours, water may still get into your basement.
 Once the ground becomes saturated, moving the surface water ten feet away may not be enough.
 The question is whether or not you want to risk the cost of your basement development and belongings on something that won’t work all of the time.